automerge/hypermerge/ARCHITECTURE.md

 #### Advertising / Discovery

-There are two main strategies used by hyperswarm for discovery.
+There are two main strategies used by hyperswarm for *discovery*.
 For local connections, hyperswarm broadcasts mDNS messages to a local multicast address.
 This strategy works well on many wifi networks and can enable totally internet-free local connectivity but breaks down in environments like cafes, public libraries, and corporate networks where peer-to-peer network traffic is viewed as a security